bill74186/2048-Game/README.md

 > [!warning]
 The font file does not belong to me, it will be deleted if copyright issue appears.

 All content is produced by *bill74186*, all contents can be modified freely.

-Can you give me some *money* or *stars*?
+Can you give me some *money* or a *star*?
 I'm running out of money to eat?  🙃🙃🙃

 The code structure is a bit redundant, it works fine anyway.

+The entry file is  `index.html` , local server is required.

+> [!important]
 Please run with a local server, do NOT open directly with  `file://`  protocol!

-The entry file is  `index.html` , local server is required.

 ## 📁 File Structure